 His eyes broadened a fraction.
 He shifted in his seat.
 “Can you confirm these two sisters in the photo,” he points to the image, “are of you and your friend in the other room?”
 Eyes pleading with me to cooperate, his head dropped a touch.
 “Kid?”

 “Yes,” I answered unhesitatingly.
 “I’m Alexa Haines.”

 His lips parted slightly.
-His eyes horrified.
-“You’re Alexa Haines?” he asked again as if he needed reassurance.
+“You’re Alexa Haines?” he asked as if needing reassurance.
+“And your friend?
+Kathy Haines?”

-The detective stared at me in bewilderment.
-Then he jumps up so fast the chair slides from under him, crashing onto the tiled floor.
-He rushed towards the door and swings it open, yelling at anyone with a pair of ears.
+He glared at me in bewilderment and jumped up so fast that the chair slides from under him, crashing onto the tiled floor.
+He rushed to the door and swung it open, yelling at anyone with a pair of ears.

-They finally allowed me to see my sister.
-Initially, i was nervous because of what she’d warned me, and I feared she’d be angry that I told our secret.
-Thankfully, she wasn’t.
-Instead, she held me as we slept on the blue sofa in the detectives’ room and told me she loved me.
+I was authorised to see my sister.
+Thankfully, she was neither upset nor angry that I trusted the police department.
+Instead, she held me while we slept on the blue sofa in the detectives’ room and told me she loved me.